waml-lang/waml/README.md

 ### Fill

-The `fill` step types a string of text into a focused HTML element.
+The `fill` step types a string of text into a focused HTML element, usually form inputs.

 ```yaml
 - fill: